🔥 Free Monthly Webinars (30 minutes): Check out the schedule! Extremely Popular (Don't miss out) 🔥Learn More

 Visual Alarm Device ("VAD")

-A Visual Alarm Device ("VAD") is a type of alarm indicating device that is mounted on the façade of a building indicating the location of the designated building entry point.
-The purpose of a visual fire alarm device is to warn person(s) within, or in the vicinity of, a building of the occurrence of a fire emergency in order to enable such person(s) to take appropriate measures.
+A Visual Alarm Device ("v.a.d." or VAD) is a type of alarm indicating device to warn occupants within or in the vicinity of a building of the occurrence of a fire or other emergency, so that they may take appropriate precautionary measures.

-When an active alarm condition exists, the visual alarm device is activated the device emits a red flashing light.
-The flash rate of a VAD is between 0.5 Hz and 2 Hz of between pulses.
+In simple terms, when an active alarm condition exists, the visual alarm device is activated and emits a white or red flashing light.
+The flash rate of a VAD is between 0.5 Hz and 2 Hz of between pulses with a light intensity of not less than 1 candela (cd) and not more than 500 candela.

 Disclaimer